Philosophy

 Fundamentalism is the implicit belief that language is cut and dried, and that reality is cut and dried to match.

 Reality is less vague and more definite than language.
-But because language is closer to us in the sense that it’s the tool we use to explore reality, it’s often language that seems more definite.
-This oversight or turning from the world to clutch blindly at the word is the essence of fundamentalism.
+But because language is closer to us in the sense that it’s a tool we continually use to deal with reality, it’s often language that seems more definite.
+This oversight, which often leads to a turning away from the world to clutch blindly at the word, is the essence of fundamentalism.

 In all pointed sentences some degree of accuracy must be sacrificed to conciseness.